-This post will tell you all of the best places to see turtles in Greece and includes where you can swim with turtles in Greece and where you can see baby turtles hatching!
+In the rest of this post, I’ll be covering all of the exact locations where you can swim with turtles in Greece and where you can see baby turtles hatching!

 Best Places To See Turtles In Greece

-There are many places where you can swim with turtles in Greece.
+During the summer, you can actually also swim with turtles in Greece.

 The small islet of Marathonisi, located in Laganas Bay, is conveniently nicknamed ‘turtle island’ as turtles can regularly be spotted swimming around and laying eggs there during the summer.